Rain Scald Prevention and Treatment

 Rain scald (or Rain Rot) is superficial dermatitis in horses caused by the bacterium Dermatophilus Congolensis.

-This bacterium is a normal inhabitant of the skin, but excess moisture and humidity cause dispersal and penetration of the ’spores’ and infection occurs.
+This bacterium is a normal skin resident, but excess moisture and humidity cause the ’spores’ to disperse and penetrate the skin, and infection occurs.
 It is most commonly found along the horse’s back, neck, and head.

 The clinical symptoms of the disease are clumps of matted hair with an ovoid-shaped scab underneath.
-The under surface of the scab will often have hair roots protruding through, giving the appearance of a ‘paint brush’.
+The undersurface of the scab often has hair roots protruding through, giving the appearance of a ‘paint brush’.

 Horses are not often itchy with rain scald, but the scabs can be painful to remove as the skin is painful and oozes serum.
 Severe cases may mean you are unable to ride your horse due to the painful lesions under the saddle area.